 Although the article is almost 12 years old, I bet you’ve never heard of it--or the results.

-I’ll warn you, while most of us that do language therapy in the schools pride ourselves that what we do is effective (and I believe we do is effective), that positive sentiment is not reflected in the literature.
+I’ll warn you, while most of us that do language therapy in the schools pride ourselves that what we do is effective (and I believe what we do is effective), that positive sentiment is not reflected in the literature.
 Or at least it wasn’t prior to 2008.

 Following is a brief overview of the details of what they searched and how, the results, and their conclusions.
 The article itself is 28 pages long.